 The Beagle's short coat needs no grooming, but all dogs benefit from regular brushing.
-They can be any hound colour except liver.
-The most common colour is tricolour, namely brown, black and white, but bicoloured dogs are just as beautiful.
 All-white beagles were kept by Prince Albert.
 The adult dog grows to a height of 33 - 40 cm.

 Colour: the most common is tricolour - brown, black and white, but many beagles are bicolour (2 colours) - eg red and white, tan & white, black & white, lemon & white. ("Lemon" is a pale beige colour.) hare pied, lemon pied, all white, or mottled.
-Other colours are not allowed.
+Liver and other colours are not allowed.

 A dog that is very similar to a Beagle is the Basset Hound.
-Many Basset Hounds have similar colouring to a Beagle.
-They have shorter legs and longer, floppy ears.
+Basset Hounds have similar colouring to a Beagle.
+They are bigger with shorter legs and longer, floppy ears.
 Like the Beagle, the Basset Hound is a scent hound.
 The two breeds were interbred at one point.

 Guinea pigs & small pets (Info only - no breeders listed)